Story: Elijah and the Baal Prophets

 1 Kings 18:16-39

-Note: For the story, I will briefly mention events for context to get the whole story be sure to check out the story in your Bibles or online starting from 1 Kings 17 to 2nd Kings 2.
+Note: For the story, I will briefly mention events for context.
+To get the whole story, be sure to check out the story in your Bible or online starting from 1 Kings 17 to 2nd Kings 2.

-Following years of wickedness, King Ahab of Israel had spread across the land and many of the people had fallen to worship of Baal and other false Gods.
-Along came Elijah, a prophet of God who called a 3-year drought upon Israel who was already suffering badly.
+Following many years of wickedness King Ahab of Israel had spread across the land, many of the people had fallen to worshipping Baal and other false Gods.
+Elijah, a prophet of God went to Ahab to warn him of the consequences of his wicked ways.
+If he did not stop a 3-year drought would fall on Israel.
+Ahab refused and accused him of bringing the drought upon the nation.
 He went into hiding for which time he became the last remaining prophet of God, during this time Elijah was constantly provided for by God.
 After the three years had passed, he challenged Ahab and the Baal prophets to see which God was the true one.
 It would be shown by which God responded by setting fire to their sacrifice.
 The Baal prophets went first and tried with everything they had to call out, but there came no response.
 Elijah’s turn now came, he covered his altar in water and poured it onto the altar and spoke a prayer, and without hesitation, fire came down and consumed the altar entirely.
 The prophets of Baal were left in terror and the people of Israel began to turn their eyes back to God.

-His willingness to put his faith in God gave us one of the greatest stories in the Old Testament where we get to see this amazing moment of repentance for Israel.
-Where God revealed his power through a mighty display of fire that led the people back to him.
+His willingness to put his faith in God gives us one of the greatest stories in the Old Testament.
+We get to see this amazing moment of repentance for Israel, where God reveals his power through a mighty display of fire that leads the people back to him.

 Elijah undertook what nobody else was willing to do, he stood with God in front of the very people who wanted him killed.

-Think about Elijah as he stood on the mountain, surrounded by the Baal prophets.
-He remained confident that God would deliver on his word, he even went as far as to mock the idol they worshipped.
+Think about Elijah as he stood on the mountain, surrounded by the prophets of Baal.
+He remained confident that God would deliver on his word, and he even went as far as to mock the idol they worshipped.